Judge dismisses 1 charge against former cop in Floyd’s death

 While former Minneapolis police officer Mohamed Noor was convicted of third-degree murder in the 2017 killing of Justine Ruszczyk Damond, Cahill said the cases are “factually distinguishable.”
 Noor fired a gun outside his squad car window, potentially endangering a nearby bicyclist, residents, possible bystanders, his partner, or others.

-In this case, Cahill said, “nothing about the manner in which Chauvin pressed his knee down on Floyd’s neck for nine-plus minutes while Kueng and Lane were also kneeling on Floyd’s back and legs was eminently dangerous to anyone other than Floyd.
-And, nothing about that conduct can be said to have been done in heedless disregard for whether anyone other than Floyd, the person who was specifically the target and focus of Chauvin’s actions.”
+In this case, Cahill said, “nothing about the manner in which Chauvin pressed his knee down on Floyd’s neck … was eminently dangerous to anyone other than Floyd,” who was the target of Chauvin’s actions.

+Many legal observers initially believed the third-degree murder count wasn’t a good fit, and activists and family members had called for more serious charges.

-Nicole Kettwick, a criminal defense attorney who is not associated with this case, said the dismissal of the third-degree murder count is not surprising and that the elements of the charge were not a good fit based on the facts currently known.
+Nicole Kettwick, a criminal defense attorney not associated with this case, said the dismissal of that count is not surprising because the facts currently known don’t fit the elements of the charge.

+When the third-degree murder charge was filed, the Minnesota chapter of the American Civil Liberties Union asked the state to take over the case from Hennepin County, saying more serious charges were warranted.
+Attorney General Keith Ellison’s office is now the lead prosecutor on the case.

+“The ACLU of Minnesota expected today’s ruling and believes it’s an appropriate step in this legal process,” ACLU of Minnesota executive director John Gordon said in a statement.
+“Today was a good day for achieving justice for George Floyd.”

 Cahill also found probable cause for the aiding and abetting charges to proceed against Lane, Kueng and Thao, saying they could be found criminally liable if prosecutors can prove they intentionally aided or conspired with Chauvin, and that they knew Chauvin was committing a crime at the time.
 He said prosecutors also must show that their presence or actions allowed the crime to continue.

 Lane never tried to extract himself from the situation or assertively tell Chauvin to stop, he said.
-Even if the initial restraint of Floyd was justified, that doesn’t grant the defendants “carte blanche” to continue to restrain him without considering the changing circumstances, the judge said.
+Even if restraining Floyd was initially justified, that doesn’t grant the officers “carte blanche” to continue to restrain him without considering the changing circumstances, the judge said.

 Lane and Kueng’s rookie status is irrelevant, he said: “There is no free pass under state law for rookies who choose to disregard their training at the suggestion of a senior officer.”

-Cahill said Thao’s position is somewhat different because he never physically restrained Floyd.
-But Thao could see and hear what was happening, and his actions to keep the crowd from intervening allowed the restraint of Floyd to continue.
+Cahill said Thao never physically restrained Floyd, but could see and hear what was happening, and his actions to keep the crowd away allowed the restraint of Floyd to continue.

 This story has been corrected to show the name of one of the officers charged in Floyd’s death is J. Kueng, not J. Jueng.